tbrowder/nwflug/NWFLUG/my-presentations/src/boot-usb-part1-2018-03-05.md

 build USBs for a course I'm
 offering this fall:

-+ Introduction to Computer Programming
++ Introduction to Computer Programming for Seniors